AaltoSciComp/blog/content/2023/rse-funding.rst

-The "Research Software Engineer" service provides technical collaborators for researchers to complement their scientific knowledge.  `Read about Aalto RSE here
+The "Research Software Engineer" service provides technical collaborators for researchers to complement their scientific knowledge.  :external:doc:`Read about Aalto RSE here
-<https://scicomp.aalto.fi/rse/>`__.
+<rse/index>`.
 The idea of this service was that
 it would be available to everyone, but some projects who made extensive use would fund it themselves.
 We hoped for around 50% project funding.